Pardon My French's

 Vaughn: I really liked it.
 It’s fun to experience a familiar flavor in a different, even weird way.
 It wouldn’t be my everyday flavor, but I’d definitely order it again.
 I mean, what’s the point of going to the ice cream store if you get the same flavor every time?

-One Club for Creativity Members get featured here on the One Club website and across our social media channels.
-Have a new project you'd love to share?
-An upcoming exhibition and you'd like us to help spread the word?
-Drop us a line at email@example.com.
-Not yet a Member?
+One Club for Creativity Members — including Corporate Members like Fitzco — get featured here on the One Club website and across our social media channels.
+Have a new project you'd love to share Drop us a line at firstname.lastname@example.org.
+Is your agency or studio not yet a Corporate Member?
 Join today!